 You can select multiple tickets and merge them all at once without having to leave the ticket.
 Comments are also carried over along with timestamps.

-Au Finh - All to often Zendesk's solution is "There's an app for that!" (at additional charge).
+Au Finh Saechao - All to often Zendesk's solution is "There's an app for that!" (at additional charge).

 Kyle Clark That's right!
 It keeps us in business :)

-Au Finh It actually doesn't address it, it just underlines the same procedure as with the button (where I then have to do additional steps).
+Scott It actually doesn't address it, it just underlines the same procedure as with the button (where I then have to do additional steps).

 So again, I am in the list of tickets, I see 2 tickets (probably sent twice), I select both with the checkbox and I expect the merge button allow me to merge the two with no additional action.